wso2/docs-is/en/docs/guides/login/oidc-backchannel-logout.md

 The following three single logout mechanisms are supported by OpenID Connect:

 - [OpenID Connect Session Management](../../../references/concepts/authentication/session-management) is enabled by default for all OAuth/OpenID Connect service providers in WSO2 Identity Server.
-For more information on configuring an OAuth/OpenID Connect application, see [Enable Authentication for an OIDC Web Application](..//webapp-oidc.md).
+For more information on configuring an OAuth/OpenID Connect application, see [Enable Authentication for an OIDC Web Application](../webapp-oidc).

 - [OpenID Connect Back-Channel Logout](../../../references/concepts/authentication/back-channel-logout) can be configured using one of the following methods:
     - via OpenID Connect Dynamic Client Registration (DCR)
     - manually via the WSO2 IS management console

-- [OpenID Connect Front-Channel Logout](TODO:insert-link) is on the WSO2 Identity Server roadmap and will be available in a future release.
+- OpenID Connect Front-Channel Logout is on the WSO2 Identity Server roadmap and will be available in a future release.

 ----

 The instructions below guide you through configuring OpenID Connect Back-Channel Logout.

-(TODO: dev-portal-fragment)
 {!fragments/register-a-service-provider.md!}

 ----

-(TODO: dev-portal-fragment)
 {!fragments/oauth-app-config-basic.md!}

 ----

 ## Discover the logout endpoint

-(TODO: dev-portal-content)

 To enable OIDC back-channel logout, the relying party/client application needs to obtain the OpenID Provider's logout endpoint URL.